andr4851/RetroConsole/README.md

 rm -r -f myfolder
 ```

 arrives as `["rm", "-r", "-f", "myfolder"]` — parse it however your command needs.
+See `Log.cs` for a worked example of flag parsing.

 ---